HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 </figure>

 It is encouraging to see that the adoption of the other attributes is growing compared to [last year](../2019/security#http-strict-transport-security): `includeSubdomains` is now at 32.14% and `preload` at 16.56% of HSTS policies.
-We explore the different mechanisms to protect cookies from network attackers in the following section.

 {# TODO add mixed content? #}

 ## Cookies

-From a security point of view, the (automatic) inclusion of cookies in cross-site requests can be seen as the main culprit of several classes of vulnerabilities.
-If a website does not have the adequate protections is place (e.g. requiring a unique token on state-changing requests), they may be susceptible to [Cross-Site Request Forgery](https://owasp.org/www-community/attacks/csrf) (CSRF) attacks, where an attacker issues a POST request to for instance change the password of an unwitting visitor.
+From a security point of view, the automatic inclusion of cookies in cross-site requests can be seen as the main culprit of several classes of vulnerabilities.
+If a website does not have the adequate protections is place (e.g. requiring a unique token on state-changing requests), they may be susceptible to [Cross-Site Request Forgery](https://owasp.org/www-community/attacks/csrf) (CSRF) attacks.
+As an example, an attacker may issue a POST request in the backgroud, without the user being aware to, for instance, change the password of an unwitting visitor.
+If the user is logged in, the browser would normally automatically include the cookies in such a request.

 Several other types of attacks rely on the inclusion of cookies in third-party, such as [Cross-Site Script Inclusion](https://www.usenix.org/system/files/conference/usenixsecurity15/sec15-paper-lekies.pdf) (XSSI) and various techniques in the [XS-Leaks](https://xsleaks.dev/) vulnerability class.
 Furthermore, because the authentication of users is often only done through cookies, an attacker could impersonate a user by obtaining their cookies.
 This could be done in a man-in-the-middle (MitM) attack, tricking the user to make an authenticated over an insecure channel.
 Alternatively, by exploiting a cross-site scripting (XSS) vulnerability, the attacker could leak the cookies by accessing `document.cookie` through the DOM.

 To defend against the threats posed by cookies, website developers can make use of three attributes that can be set on [cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies): `HttpOnly`, `Secure` and [`SameSite`](https://web.dev/samesite-cookies-explained/).
-The former prevents the cookie from being accessed from JavaScript, preventing an adversary from stealing them in an XSS attack.
-Cookies that have the `Secure` attribute set will only be sent over a secure channel, preventing them to be stolen in a MitM attack.
-Finally, the attribute that was introduced most recently, `SameSite`, can be used to restrict how cookies are sent in a cross-site context.
+The first prevents the cookie from being accessed from JavaScript, preventing an adversary from stealing them in an XSS attack.
+Cookies that have the `Secure` attribute set will only be sent over a secure HTTPS connection, preventing them to be stolen in a MitM attack.

+The attribute that was introduced most recently, `SameSite`, can be used to restrict how cookies are sent in a cross-site context.
 The attribute has three possible values: `None`, `Lax`, and `Strict`.
 Cookies with `SameSite=None` will be sent in all cross-site requests, whereas cookies with the attribute set to `Lax` will only be sent in navigational requests, e.g. when the user clicks a link and navigates to a new page.
 Finally, cookies with the `SameSite=Strict` attribute will only be sent in a first-party context.

 {{ figure_markup(
   image="security-httponly-secure-samesite-cookie-usage.png",